tobstarr/tobstarr.github.io/src/speed-up-bundler-with-geminabox/index.md

 # Speed up bundler with Geminabox

-Waiting for `bundle install` can be looooooooong.
-A lot of time seems to be network latency.
+Waiting for `bundle install` to finish can be pretty annoying, especially if you work on e.g. a large rails project with uses a few gems.

 [Geminabox](https://rubygems.org/gems/geminabox) can help you save quite a bit of time with not much setup overhead.